robomustib/AniMaL/README.md

 # AniMaL
-### Animal-based Machine Learning — a hands-on ML teaching tool
+### AniMaL Machine Learning — a hands-on ML teaching tool

 AniMaL is a browser-based learning game that introduces children and young learners to the core concepts of machine learning through play.
 Learners take on the role of teacher: they show an AI which food each animal likes — and watch in real time as the system's internal weights shift in response.